Random things I wanna figure out eventually, but don't have time for

 Boring: just track annotation ids you already shared in some state file.
 Fun: use some elaborate comparison/hashing to match kobo annotations and goodreads ones.

-Actually, this could even be useful for Kindle if you have pirated a book for whatever reason or have a DRM free copy from elsewhere.
-Or other ebooks.
+Actually, this could even be useful for Kindle if you have a DRM free copy from elsewhere.
+Or for other ebook devices.

 ¶TODO [D] continuous piano keyboard.
 When you press a 'key', the harmonics are highlighted as well as octaves music